ICESAT-2HackWeek/learning-resources/docs/tutorials/getting_started.md

 # Getting started on a tutorial

-These are instructions for getting a tutorial started on Pangeo (in your browser) and saving changes to your copy of a tutorial.
+These are instructions for getting a tutorial started on Pangeo (in your browser) and updating the tutorial.
+If you would like to take notes, please do so in an external document or your personal fork of the tutorial repository (if you know what that means).

 ## Start Pangeo in your browser